magicaks/magicaks/setup.md

 2. Create a managed identity for the cluster

     MagicAKS creates a managed identity cluster.
 We create the identity for this cluster in the resource group with other shared resources, so the permissions remain even if we recreate the cluster.
-To create an identity run the [create-cluster-managed-identity.sh](utils/scripts/create-cluster-managed-identity.sh) script, providing the **resource_group_name** you entered in the terraform variables:
+To create an identity run the [create-cluster-managed-identity.sh](utils/scripts/create-cluster-managed-identity.sh) script, providing the **resource_group_name** you entered in the Terraform variables:

     ```bash
     ./utils/scripts/create-cluster-managed-identity.sh rg-magicaks-shared